What to look out for across the Rijksmuseum collection

 Militia Company of District VIII under the Command of Captain Roelof Bicker

-The Rijksmuseum has paintings, sculptures, fashion, furniture and interiors, applied arts, weapons and ship models, Asian art, and works on paper.
+The Rijksmuseum houses a vast range of art and historical objects, including paintings, sculptures, fashion, furniture and interiors, applied arts, weapons and ship models, Asian art, and works on paper, spanning over 800 years of Dutch and global art.